 We get it.
-Budgets are tight, and most client want to know from the off if they can actually afford the goods on offer.
+Budgets are tight, and most clients want to know from the off if they can actually afford the goods on offer.

 But there is nothing worse for a serious creative than being asked for a “ballpark” at the intro meeting.
 Proposals and concepts need thought, research and a proper brief.
 Anyone half decent can’t pluck a figure out of thin air, and if they can – well – we’d advise showing them the door.

-By the same token, we’d also recommend anyone who splashes special offers, BOGOF or websites for £500 all in.
+By the same token, we’d also recommend you avoid anyone who splashes special offers, BOGOF or websites for £500 all in.

 Your creative is a business asset, as essential as your staff or your technology.
 Give it the credit it deserves.